AI IN MARKETING2025-05-15⏱️ 16 min read

 This will eventually lead to correct recommendations, predictions, and classifications.

-AI data cleaning simplifies the phases of learning and increases the speed of AI and ML systems.
+AI data cleaning streamlines the learning process and speeds up AI and ML systems.

 The Future of AI and Data Cleansing

-AI and data cleansing are changing analysis and data management.
+AI and data cleansing are changing the way analysis and data management are conducted.

-According to McKinsey research, AI has increased sales and marketing ROI by 5% for businesses investing in top-quality analysis and data management for excellent customer insights.
+According to McKinsey research, AI has increased sales and marketing ROI by 5% for businesses that invest in top-quality analysis and data management to deliver excellent customer insights.

-Self-service AI models: AI-based data cleansing tools will consistently learn from historical corrections and errors, making them perfect over a period of time.
+Self-service AI models: AI powered data cleansing tools will consistently learn from historical corrections and errors, becoming increasingly accurate over time.

-Combination with cloud and big data: AI will consistently combine with big data platforms, ensuring top-quality data across platforms.
+Combination with cloud and big data: AI will consistently integrate with big data platforms, ensuring high-quality data across them.

-Data scientists and the data warehouse personnel deal with a huge amount of information and need to be highly selective and methodical in what they deliver to business users.
+Data scientists and data warehouse personnel deal with a large volume of information and need to be highly selective and methodical in what they deliver to business users.

 Additionally, data cleaning enables you to migrate to newer systems and to merge two or more data streams.